ibz0q/lovelace-bg-animation/README.md

           duration: 40000
 ```

-There's also a card that let's you control bg's:
+There is also an optional card that let's you control bg's:

 ![alt text](docs/card.png)